tradle/tim-old-engine/README.md

 A small set of crypto and torrent-related functions used by a number of Tradle components

-### midentity
+### Identity

-A wrapper around an OpenName-compatible Identity schema.
+[Identity](https://github.com/tradle/identity) is wrapper around an OpenName-compatible Identity schema.
 Used for building/parsing/validating identity objects.

 ### chainloader